AlanBar13/profindly-web/README.md

 - Uses Montserrat font for branding.

 ---
-Made with ❤️ by the Profindly team.
+Made with ❤️ by the NexoMedics team.